How to Care for Your 8 Week Old American Bully Puppy

 1) Nutrition Is Critical

 A well-balanced diet is crucial to keeping your American Bully pup healthy and strong.
-At 8 weeks old, your pup needs a high-quality commercial dog food formulated for puppies
+At 8 weeks old, your pup needs a high-quality commercial dog food formulated for puppies.
+Ensure that the food you choose contains adequate protein to support muscle growth and development as well as essential vitamins and minerals for overall health.

 2) Socialization Begins Early